-Laker Elementary school days begin at 7:42 a.m. and end at 3:10 p.m.
+Laker Elementary school days begin at 7:40 a.m. and end at 3:10 p.m.

 Laker Elementary offers a variety of after-school activities!

-While the school day ends just after 3 p.m., that doesn’t mean the school experience ends at Laker Elementary.
+While the elementary school day ends just after 3 p.m., that doesn’t mean the school experience ends at Laker Elementary.
 Throughout the year, students can get involved in a variety of after-school activities.
 Each one develops skills and confidence that will benefit students for many years to come.
 Some of the activities involve competition, while others are offered just so students can gain a unique experience.

-- Basketball (for third-fifth grade)
+- Boys basketball (for third-fifth grade)

 - Football (for third-fifth grade)

 - Game Club

 - And more!